Skip to main content

 Max active orders

-This feature is only available for arithmetic bots.
+This feature is available for both Geometric and Arithmetic bots.
 You can set limits for both buy and sell orders.

 Name